vamsikarnipu/Crumblerun/README.md

 7. Changes to This Privacy Policy

 We reserve the right to update this Privacy Policy at any time.
 Any modifications will be posted on this page, and the Last Updated date will be revised accordingly.

 Continued use of CrumbleRun following any changes constitutes your acceptance of the updated Privacy Policy.

 8. Contact Information

-If you have any questions, concerns, or requests regarding this Privacy Policy or the handling of your personal information, please contact us:
+If you have any questions, concerns, or requests regarding this Privacy Policy, please contact us:

-KarDev Studios
-Email: kardevstudios@gmail.com
+KarDev Studios Email: kardevstudios@gmail.com

 © 2026 KarDev Studios.
 All rights reserved.